Your page is loading.

 Additionally, here are some other things that you should also look out for.

-Check your eligibility criteria at HDB website.
+For HDB flat, check your eligibility criteria at HDB website.

-Check your eligibility criteria at URA website.
+For private property, check your eligibility criteria at URA website.

 It is important to find out how much Ordinary Account (OA) savings you have to finance your purchase.
 Your existing OA balance and your future monthly CPF contributions to your OA will help you decide an affordable home price.
 You can use our First home calculator to estimate a housing loan and property price based on your income and your ability to service the loan.